Nevue Fine Art Marketing

 It would be best if you had dreams and goals to start an art business and continue to build your business.

-With dreams and goals, you will be able to grow your business further than you could have ever imagined.
+With dreams and goals, you can grow your business further than you could have ever imagined.

 A group of people was asked if they had set goals.
 They were also asked if they had written goals and plans to accomplish their vision.